 The 30 years war & Ottoman squabbles

-The early galleries reflect times when war was largely hand-to-hand combat driven by visceral fear of the moment.
-Which is always the feeling you get when confronted by rows of sharp pikes and people trying to stick the pointy ends into you.
+The early galleries reflect times when war largely involved hand-to-hand combat driven by visceral fear.
+Never a great feeling when confronted by rows of sharp pikes and people trying to stick the pointy ends into you.

 The very first gallery has a cabinet of Ottoman weapons.
 The markedly different designs when compared to their Habsburg equivalents illustrate the clash of cultures involved in the conflicts between the two empires.